Table of Contents

 What's New at ARTFL

 - We are delighted to announce the release of the John Carter Brown Library Haiti Collection, which was built using a combination of OCR and LLM-powered OCR correction.
-(7/24) As part of the same primliminary project, we have also released Philologic builds of the Brown French Collection and the Maryland French pamphlet collection (11/24)
+(7/24) As part of the same preliminary project, we have also released Philologic builds of the Brown French Collection and the Maryland French pamphlet collection (11/24)

 - We are happy to announce the release of Jacques Savary des Brûlons' Dictionnaire Universel de Commerce, our first digital edition built using a combination of OCR and LLM-powered OCR correction.
 (4/24)